bcartmell/cssAssetScraper/README.md

 Called as so:

-    node cssAssetScraper/index.js path/to/css/file folder/to/save/files
+    node cssAssetScraper/index.js url/to/css/file folder/to/save/files

-Paths can be relative to Current Working Directory
+folder/to/save/files  can be relative to Current Working Directory